Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

     4. Any judge who declines or neglects to make such declaration as aforesaid shall be deemed to have vacated his office.

+Establishment of Court of Appeal\

+Article 34A\

+1. The Court of Appeal referred to in paragraph ii of Article 34.2 hereof (“the Court of Appeal”) shall be established in accordance with this Article.\
+2. As soon as practicable after the enactment of this Article, a law providing for the establishment of the Court of Appeal shall be enacted.\
+3. That law shall require the Government to appoint by order a day (“the establishment day”) on which the Court of Appeal shall be established by virtue of that law; an order of the Government as aforesaid shall operate to have that effect accordingly.\
+4. This Article shall be omitted from every official text of this Constitution published after the establishment day.

 Article 35

-1. The judges of the Supreme Court, the High Court and all other Courts established in pursuance of Article 34 hereof shall be appointed by the President.\
+1. The judges of the Supreme Court, the Court of Appeal, the High Court and all other Courts established in pursuance of Article 34 hereof shall be appointed by the President.\
 2. All judges shall be independent in the exercise of their judicial functions and subject only to this Constitution and the law.\
 3. No judge shall be eligible to be a member of either House of the Oireachtas or to hold any other office or position of emolument.\
 4. 1.
-A judge of the Supreme Court or the High Court shall not be removed from office except for stated misbehaviour or incapacity, and then only upon resolutions passed by Dáil Éireann and by Seanad Éireann calling for his removal.\
+A judge of the Supreme Court, the Court of Appeal, or the High Court shall not be removed from office except for stated misbehaviour or incapacity, and then only upon resolutions passed by Dáil Éireann and by Seanad Éireann calling for his removal.\
     2. The Taoiseach shall duly notify the President of any such resolutions passed by Dáil Éireann and by Seanad Éireann, and shall send him a copy of every such resolution certified by the